microsoft/PSRule/docs/concepts/PSRule/en-US/about_PSRule_Assert.md

   - Pass: `1.2.3`, `3.4.5`, `3.5.0`, `4.9.9`.
   - Fail: `3.0.0`, `5.0.0`.

-Handling for pre-release versions:
+Handling for prerelease versions:

-- Constraints and versions containing pre-release identifiers are supported. i.e. `>=1.2.3-build.1` or `1.2.3-build.1`.
+- Constraints and versions containing prerelease identifiers are supported. i.e. `>=1.2.3-build.1` or `1.2.3-build.1`.
-- A version containing a pre-release identifer follows semantic versioning rules. i.e. `1.2.3-alpha` < `1.2.3-alpha.1` < `1.2.3-alpha.beta` < `1.2.3-beta` < `1.2.3-beta.2` < `1.2.3-beta.11` < `1.2.3-rc.1` < `1.2.3`.
+- A version containing a prerelease identifer follows semantic versioning rules. i.e. `1.2.3-alpha` < `1.2.3-alpha.1` < `1.2.3-alpha.beta` < `1.2.3-beta` < `1.2.3-beta.2` < `1.2.3-beta.11` < `1.2.3-rc.1` < `1.2.3`.
-- A constraint without a pre-release identifer will only match a stable version by default.
+- A constraint without a prerelease identifer will only match a stable version by default.
 Set `includePrerelease` to `$True` to include prerelease versions.
-- Constraints with a pre-release identifer will only match:
+- Constraints with a prerelease identifer will only match:
-  - Matching pre-release versions of the same major.minor.patch version by default.
+  - Matching prerelease versions of the same major.minor.patch version by default.
   Set `includePrerelease` to `$True` to include prerelease versions of all matching versions.
+  Alternatively use the `@pre` or `@prerelease` flag in a constraint.
   - Matching stable versions.

 By example: